AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read than pbrt
+Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read than pbrt.

+I really really hate people who download the code without staring anything!!! it is so frustrating to see so many people use the code without the proper respect.
+When I am done with this project, this github will gone forever!

 # Featuring